PoliticalGraveyard.com

 CANWELL: See also Thad B. Preston

 Canwell, Albert Franklyn (1907-2002) — also known as Albert F. Canwell — of Spokane, Spokane County, Wash.
 Born in Spokane, Spokane County, Wash., January 11, 1907.
 Republican.
-Member of Washington state house of representatives, 1947-48; candidate for Washington state senate, 1948; candidate in primary for U.S. Senator from Washington, 1950; candidate for U.S. Representative from Washington at-large, 1952, 1954.
+Member of Washington state house of representatives, 1947-48; candidate for Washington state senate, 1948; candidate for U.S. Senator from Washington, 1950; candidate for U.S. Representative from Washington at-large, 1952, 1954.
 Chair of the Joint Legislative Committee on Un-American Activities, known as the Canwell Committee, which held hearings in 1948 to investigate alleged Communist infiltration of the University of Washington; three tenured professors were fired for suspected associations with Communists or refusal to answer the committee's questions.
 Died in Spokane, Spokane County, Wash., April 1, 2002 (age 95 years, 80 days).
 Interment at Greenwood Memorial Terrace, Spokane, Wash.

 See also Find-A-Grave memorial